DarthAsh/CrowdLabel-QC/docs/REPORTS.md

 - `tagger_id`, `assignment_id` – the tagger and assignment identifiers; only
   assignment `1205` rows are written.
+- `# Tags Available` – total number of answer tags present for the tagger/assignment pair, including those tagged as `0`/`SKIP` or other values outside the YES/NO set used for pattern detection.
 - `# Tags Set` – number of eligible timestamped YES/NO tags examined for the tagger/assignment pair (the input to pattern detection).
 - `# Tags Set in a pattern` – count of those eligible tags that fell within at